This section aims to address the common as well as not-so-common queries and issues you might encounter while using the RudderStack platform.

 config.toml comments).
 You can set your desired frequency by changing the

-At the infrastructure layer, we run on a multi-availability zone EKS cluster.
-So hardware failures, if any, are handled by Kubernetes by relocating pods, and so on.
+At the infrastructure layer, RudderStack runs on a multi-availability zone EKS cluster.
+So hardware failures, if any, are handled by Kubernetes by relocating pods.

-At the application level, RudderStack has a couple of failure modes:
+At an application level, RudderStack operates in either of the following 3 modes:

-If for reason it fails (e.g. because of a bug), we bring the system in a Degraded mode, where it processes incoming requests but doesn't send it to destinations.
+If for some reason the system fails (e.g. because of a bug), it enters the Degraded mode, where RudderStack processes incoming requests but doesn't send it to destinations.

-If that fails too (e.g. internal database corruption), we bring the system in a Maintenance mode where we save the previous state (which can be debugged and processed) and start from scratch - still receiving requests.
+If the system continues to fail to process the data (e.g. internal database corruption), it enters the Maintenance mode where we save the previous state (which can be debugged and processed) and start from scratch - still receiving requests.

-All our SDKs also have failure handling.
+All of RudderStack's SDKs also have failure handling.
 They can store events in local storage and retry on failure.